IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Remedy means making changes to make things right.
 Chapter [1.2](#reccomendations) gives selected recommendations for the Commission to correct shortcomings and improve its work with men and boys.
 These do not replace the guidance provided in the body of this report.

 The Commission should collaborate with men and men's advocates when making changes.
-See Chapter 5, Collaboration and cooperation on page 29.
+See [Chapter 5 - Collaboration and cooperation on page 29](#Chapter 5 - Collaboration and cooperation).

 # Bibliography
 [1] Paula Bennett.
 Speech to HRINZ: The reason for the Gender Pay Gap. https://www.beehive.govt.nz/speech/speech-hrinz-reason-gender-pay-gap.
 Accesed 8 Oct 2016.